Grey Eagle, Minn.

 In 1992, Ellering joined his team in WWE.
 Now known as The Legion of Doom, the powerhouses were as dominant as always — even if Ellering now employed a ventriloquist dummy named Rocco to help in his decision making.
 Things weren't always perfect.
 The Road Warriors once violently fired Ellering in WCW, and he infamously turned on Hawk & Animal to join Disciples of Apocalypse in 1997.
 But in the end, those incidents hardly mattered.
 The Road Warriors and Paul Ellering are now remembered as one of the greatest alliances in sports-entertainment history.
 And just as he led the team to the top in the '80s and '90s, he led them into the WWE Hall of Fame Class of 2011.

 However, his induction into the WWE Hall of Fame isn't where Ellering's storied career ends.
-The mastermind behind The Road Warrriors returned to WWE in 2016, arriving in NXT with a pair of absolute monsters in tow.
-The titans, known as The Authors of Pain, whom he led to not just the NXT Tag Team Titles, but also to victory in that year’s Dusty Rhodes Tag Team Classic.
+The mastermind behind The Road Warrriors returned to WWE in 2016, arriving in NXT with a pair of monsters known as The Authors of Pain, whom he led to not just the NXT Tag Team Titles, but also to victory in that year’s Dusty Rhodes Tag Team Classic.
 Upon making their Raw debut in 2018, Akam & Rezar closed the chapter on their association with Ellering, leaving the WWE Universe to wonder what the legendary manager’s next move could be.